Medicine Overview of Oronac Tablet

 How to use Oronac Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Oronac 50mg Tablet with food.
+Oronac 50mg Tablet is to be taken with food.

 How Oronac Tablet works

-Oronac 50mg tablet is a non-steroidal anti-inflammatory drug (NSAID).
-It works by blocking the release of certain chemical messengers that cause fever, pain and inflammation (redness and swelling).
+Oronac 50mg Tablet is a non-steroidal anti-inflammatory drug (NSAID).
+It works by suppressing the production of chemical messengers (prostaglandins) that cause inflammation (redness and swelling) fever and pain.

 In Depth Information on Oronac Tablet

 Expert advice for Oronac Tablet

 - It should be taken with food or milk to avoid getting an upset stomach.

 - It can cause serious complications like stomach bleeding and kidney problems if taken for a long time.

 - Oronac can raise a risk of blood clots, heart attack, or a stroke.